Q&A on Common Parenting Approaches to Youth Substance Use

 There are many different approaches on the issue of allowing substance use by adolescents in one's home.
 BTI's program is not concerned with letting your own child take a sip of wine or champagne at dinner or a celebration with parents present.
 Parents need to decide that issue on their own and that depends on each family's values, priorities and the type of child they have.
 It is a different matter, however, when it comes to other children who are not your own, and in particular throwing youth parties either allowing or turning a blind eye towards underage substance use.

 The goal is to delay use for your own child as long as possible and to create a healthy and safe environment for others in your community.
-In the event that your older teen is engaged in substance use, then the goal may switch from prevention to "harm reduction" and taking measures to promote moderation and safety.
+This graph makes the case as to why each year of delay is so important.
+If your older teen begins using substances, the goal may switch from prevention to "harm reduction" and taking measures to promote moderation and safety.
 However, the research concludes that it is never wise to condone substance use.

 With that in mind, here are common questions and answers based on the research out there and the experience we have on the issue of whether parents should allow underage substance use.